 10 Steps You Can Take to Encourage Your Physicians

 The topic of physician burnout is becoming well known throughout the medical community.
-Studies show that demands from insurance companies, government regulations and, in particular, not-well-thought-out electronic medical records systems deplete our doctor’s time and brain power on tasks considered cumbersome and redundant.
+Studies show that demands from insurance companies, pharmacy benefit managers (PBMs), and, in particular, poorly-designed electronic medical records systems deplete our doctor’s time and brain power on tasks considered cumbersome and redundant.
 It’s no wonder that we see increasing numbers of physicians burning out.
-Physician fatigue can lead to increased medical errors, decreased quality of care, and skilled physicians getting out of the business altogether.
+Physician fatigue can lead to medical errors, decreased quality of care, and the worst scenario – skilled physicians getting out of the business altogether.

 Friends… this is a lose-lose for all of us.